XIROPHT/Xiropht-Remote-Node/README.md

 [Linux]:

-For compile the remote node source, you have to use Mono-Complete , you can also directly execute the .exe program from a released binary with that command line once you have install mono-complete package:
+For compile the remote node source, you have to use Mono-Complete.
+The Xiropht-Connector-All is required, you find the release and source here: https://github.com/XIROPHT/Xiropht-Connector-All You can also directly execute the .exe program from a released binary with that command line once you have install mono-complete package:

 -> mono Xiropht-Remote2.exe